Shakathesaint/dualsense-edge-profile-web-application/README.md

 3. Click **Install** and the app will open in its own window.

 Once installed, the app works **fully offline**.
 You can disconnect from the internet and still configure your DualSense Edge controller.

+### Backup & Restore Profiles

+You can backup all your saved profiles at once and restore them later or share with others:

+**Export All Profiles:**
+1. Make sure you have at least one saved profile in the "Saved Profiles" section.
+2. Click the **Export All** button in the section header.
+3. A ZIP file containing all your profiles will be downloaded.
+4. Optionally, click **Yes, create link** to upload the backup and get a shareable URL (expires in 72 hours).

+**Import Profiles from ZIP:**
+1. Click **Import profile** at the bottom of the sidebar.
+2. Select a `.zip` backup file (or a single `.json` profile).
+3. All profiles will be imported.
+Duplicates are automatically renamed (e.g., "FPS" → "FPS (2)").
+4. A summary dialog shows the import results.

 ---